New Zealand fast bowler Boult takes 'significantly reduced' role

 Cricket

-Trent Boult has asked to be released from his central contract, New Zealand Cricket said.

-WELLINGTON (AFP) - Trent Boult will have "a significantly reduced role" with the Black Caps after the fast bowler asked to be released from his central contract, New Zealand Cricket said on Wednesday.
+WELLINGTON (AFP) - Trent Boult will have a "significantly reduced" role with the Black Caps after the star fast bowler asked to be released from his central contract, New Zealand Cricket said on Wednesday.

 The 33-year-old wants to spend more time with his family and make himself available to play in the domestic leagues.

-Boult has taken 317 wickets for New Zealand in 78 Test matches since 2011, 169 at one-day international level and 62 in Twenty20 cricket.
+Boult has taken 317 wickets for New Zealand in 78 Test matches, 62 wickets in Twenty20 cricket and is top of the one-day international bowling rankings.

 "Ultimately, this decision is about my wife Gert and our three young boys."